oliviawarner/oliviawarner/README.md

-### Hi there 👋 My name is Olivia and I am a software developer, designer, and data analyst! 😄 <br> Feel free to check out and or contribute to any of my projects!
+### Hi there! 👋 My name is Olivia and I am a software developer, designer, and data analyst! 😄 <br> Feel free to explore or contribute to any of my repos! ✨

 <!--
 **oliviawarner/oliviawarner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.